alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-26-false-story.md

 ---
+group5: true
+hijri: Dhul-Hijjah 5, 1441
+lang: en
 layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 21412
+summary: It is not permissible to read the book of Fada'il A'mal (Faza'il-e-A'mal) or any similar book that contains superstitions and lies to the people in Masjids or elsewhere, for this implies misleading people and spreading superstitions among them.
+tags:
+- alifta
-title: "False story made by the Sufi Shaykh of Jama'at Tabligh"
+title: False story made by the Sufi Shaykh of Jama'at Tabligh
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 21412"
-category: [sects]
-tags: [alifta]
-hijri: "Dhul-Hijjah 5, 1441"
-lang: en
 translation: false
-summary: "It is not permissible to read the book of Fada'il A'mal (Faza'il-e-A'mal) or any similar book that contains superstitions and lies to the people in Masjids or elsewhere, for this implies misleading people and spreading superstitions among them."
-group5: true
 ---

 ### Question: